learningequality/cookiecutter-kolibri-plugin/{{cookiecutter.package_name}}/README.md

 ```
 {% endif %}

-Update `setup.py` to a newer version.
-Move to the root of the plugin directory and run:
+Update _setup.py_ to a newer version.
+From the root of the plugin directory run:

 ```bash
 make release